Sienci-Labs/Resources/atc/atc-assembly/atc-vfd-install.md

 1. Plug the connector into the bottom of the VFD.
 Rest the VFD on foam or a box, for now, until the VFD is mounted.

-1. Put two (2) M5 nuts into the 3D printed mounting spacer.
-They should be fully seated, in order to fully secure the fasteners later on.
+1. Put two (2) M5 lock nuts into the 3D printed **VFD mounting spacer.** They should be fully seated, in order to fully secure the fasteners later on.

 ![](</_images/_atc/_atc_assembly/temp/Screenshot 2026-02-12 at 3.28.46 PM.png>)

-1. Place the **VFD mounting spacer** onto the **inner face of the front-left AltMill leg**, then place the VFD against the spacer, aligning the two (2) M5-30mm screws from the E-stop with the bracket holes.
+1. Place the **VFD mounting spacer** onto the **inner face of the front-left AltMill leg**, then place the enclosed VFD against the spacer, aligning the two (2) M5 - 30mm screws from the E-stop with the bracket holes.
 Refasten the **E-stop** on the **outer face of the leg**.

 ![](/_images/_atc/_atc_assembly/atc_assembly_vfd1.jpg){.aligncenter .size-medium}

-1. Mount the VFD unit inside the table leg using the remaining two (2) M5-30mm screws.
+1. Mount the enclosed VFD inside the table leg using the remaining two (2) M5 - 30mm screws.

 ![](/_images/_atc/_atc_assembly/atc_assembly_vfd2.jpg){.aligncenter .size-medium}

-The VFD unit should be positioned with the screen/panel aligned with the cutout in the table leg.
+The VFD should be positioned with the screen/panel aligned with the cutout in the table leg.
 Plug the E-stop cable back in.

 ![](/_images/_atc/_atc_assembly/atc_assembly_vfd3.jpg){.aligncenter .size-medium}